-The Fund received its first report covering the carbon risk metrics of its listed equities portfolios in February 2020.
-This report set out the carbon metrics of the listed equity portfolio at 31 July 2019 (the 2020 benchmark).
-A subsequent report was received in November 2021 covering the listed equity portfolio at 31 March 2021, together with the carbon metrics in respect of the Fund's investment grade bond investments at the same date.
-The poor availability of data in asset classes other than listed equities and investment grade bonds prevents a more complete analysis at this time.

-Carbon risk metrics aid the assessment of potential climate-related risks to which the Fund is exposed, and help to identify areas for further risk management, including company engagement and fund manager monitoring.
+The Fund has recently received a report on carbon risk metrics for its listed equities portfolios, which represent over 50% of the Fund's total assets.
+The poor availability of data in asset classes other than listed equities prevents a more complete analysis at this time.
+Carbon risk metrics aid the Fund in assessing the potential climate-related risks to which the Fund is exposed, and identifying areas for further risk management, including company engagement and fund manager monitoring.
 The Fund additionally monitors stewardship data (see above).

 b) Disclose Scope 1, Scope 2, and if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks.
 TCFD Guidance: Asset owners should provide the weighted average carbon intensity, where data are available or can be reasonably estimated, for each fund or investment strategy.
+In line with the TCFD guidance the Fund provides below the carbon footprints of the Fund's listed equity portfolios: